 If you live in Dubai, chances are you have come across the ambiguous term “chiller” when scrolling down property listings.
-And if you are someone who is well aware of the chiller fee, chances are you have had a stand off or two with your landlord regarding the sizable bill you receive each month.
-So what is the chiller fee?
-And should you be paying for it?
+And if you are someone who is well aware of the chiller fee, chances are you have had a stand-off with your landlord regarding the sizable bill you receive each month.
+So, what is the chiller fee?
+And should you be paying it?

 2. Demand Charge: A recurring annual charge, levied by cooling service providers, of AED 750 per RT/year, billed and paid quarterly in advance (unchangeable).

-3. Fuel Surcharges: Due to the steady increase in the fuel price experienced in the world markets a Fuel Surcharge will be included in the bill.
-DEWA will calculate this charge on transparent basis and the same will be passed on by Empower to its customers in the monthly bills of District Cooling Service.
+3. Fuel Surcharges: Due to the steady increase in global fuel prices, a fuel surcharge will be included in the bill.
+DEWA will calculate this charge on a transparent basis and it will be passed on by Empower to customers in monthly district cooling bills.

 Who should be paying the chiller charges?

-In 2012, Interim Owners Association (IOA) demanded buildings with district cooling services to install separate chiller meters in each individual unit.
-This helped residents because before this decision they used to pay for the chiller fee based on the unit’s area, regardless of their usage of air conditioning.
+In 2012, Interim Owners Associations (IOA) demanded buildings with district cooling services to install separate chiller meters in each individual unit.
+This helped residents because before this decision, they used to pay for the chiller fee based on the unit’s area, regardless of their usage of air conditioning.

 Are landlords required to include chiller fees in the rent?

-If you choose to pay the chiller fee yourself, in hopes to pay less rent, you should carefully calculate your monthly usage, the size of your unit, and the district cooling company your building employs.
-If the cost is still less than 4000-5000 AED a year then go for it!
+If you choose to pay the chiller fee in the hope of paying less rent, you should carefully calculate your monthly usage, the size of your unit and the district cooling company your building employs.
+If the cost is still less than 4000-5000 AED a year, then go for it!
 If not, you might be better off paying a little more rent for peace of mind.